What Does the Lord Require of You?

 Love Mercy

+The Hebrew word for mercy is “hesed,” meaning to show loving kindness to others with enthusiasm.
 If we are a follower of Jesus, the command to be merciful certainly will reveal the status of our hearts.
-We must freely and willingly show kindness to others.

-This becomes easier when we truly realize the depth of the mercy that was shown to us.
+This mindset becomes easier when we truly realize the depth of the mercy and God’s grace that was shown to us.

 Walk Humbly

-And the final requirement: walk humbly with your God.
+And the last requirement: walk humbly with your God.

-God desires justice rather than sacrifices, loving others compassionately, with mercy, and faithful obedience to God.
+God desires justice rather than empty sacrifices, loving others with mercy and compassion, and faithful obedience to God.

 Does all this sound nearly impossible??
-These three things all involve action.
+These three things all involve action, but are certainly doable.

-It may require a change in lifestyle or time management.
-No matter what, these are God’s requirements!
-The good news is that God enables us to act justly, love mercy and walk humbly with him.
-When we are in a personal relationship with God, he helps us, empowers us and leads us.
+●It may require a change in lifestyle, thought process, and time management.
+No matter how difficult, these are God’s requirements!
+The good news is that God enables us to act justly, love mercy, and walk humbly with Him.

-What does the Lord require?
-He wants us to express those qualities in our lives to those around us.
+●What does the Lord require?
+He wants us to express these qualities in our lives to those around us.
 In this way, we can point others towards God.

 Where is your heart today?